akshay-rajan/notes/rust.md

   cargo run
   ```
   - `cargo new`: Creates a new Rust project.
+  - `cargo build`: Builds the project.
   - `cargo run`: Builds and runs the project.

+The *hello_world/src/main.rs* is our source file.
+*hello_world/Cargo.toml* is the package management file for the project, where we will list our dependencies.

 ## Basic Syntax and Core Concepts in Rust